dso-org/deep-symbolic-optimization/README.md

 Top-level key "controller" specifies the RNN controller hyperparameters for DSR.
 See docs for in `controller.py` for details.

-Top-level key "deap" specifies the hyperparameters for GP using `deap`.
-See docs for `dsr.baselines.deap.GP` for details.
+Top-level key "gp" specifies the hyperparameters for GP.
+See docs for `dsr.baselines.gspr.GP` for details.

 ## Launching runs